Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Technical details of the simulations

 Analogously to the single-qubit case, Fig.~\ref{fig:ibmq_london_two_qubit_flip_probabilities} and Fig.~\ref{fig:ibmq_burlington_two_qubit_flip_probabilities} show the data for extracting the bit-flip probabilities for ibmq\_london and ibmq\_burlington obtained in our two-qubit simulations.

 The results for the two-qubit case on ibmq\_london in Fig.~\ref{fig:ibmq_london_two_qubit_flip_probabilities} show a fairly similar behavior to the single-qubit case.
 The classical simulations in panels (a) and (b) yield as expected good agreement with the values provided in the noise model.
-In contrast, the data obtained on the real quantum device (Fig.~\ref{fig:ibmq_london_two_qubit_flip_probabilities}(c)) does not agree with the data in the noise model, in particular for $p_{0,1}$ and $p_{1,0}$.
+In contrast, the data obtained on the real quantum device (Fig.~\ref{fig:ibmq_london_two_qubit_flip_probabilities}(c)) do not agree with the data in the noise model, in particular for $p_{0,1}$ and $p_{1,0}$.
 Nevertheless the experimental data is fairly consistent and allows us to reliably determine the bit-flip probabilities for ibmq\_london.
-Again, we see that the theoretical values differ between the panels in the upper row and the lower row differ noticeably.
-This is once more due to the fact that the hardware data was taken on a different day than the simulator data and the noise model has been updated in between.
+Again, we see that the theoretical values differ noticeably between the panels in the upper row and the lower row.
+This is once more due to the fact that the hardware data was taken on a different day than the simulator data and the noise model was updated in between.

-The bit-flip probabilities obtained from classical simulating ibmq\_burlington in in Fig.~\ref{fig:ibmq_burlington_two_qubit_flip_probabilities}(a) and Fig.~\ref{fig:ibmq_burlington_two_qubit_flip_probabilities}(b) show a similar picture than the previous cases and agree well with the values provided in the noise model.
-On the contrary, the data from the real quantum device does again not agree very well with the values provided in the noise model.
+The bit-flip probabilities obtained from classically simulating ibmq\_burlington in in Fig.~\ref{fig:ibmq_burlington_two_qubit_flip_probabilities}(a) and Fig.~\ref{fig:ibmq_burlington_two_qubit_flip_probabilities}(b) show a similar picture to the previous cases, and they agree well with the values provided in the noise model.
+On the contrary, the data from the real quantum device again do not agree very well with the values provided in the noise model.
 Moreover, the values for $p_{0,0}$ and $p_{0,1}$ show large fluctuations.
-In this case as well the theoretical values for the bit-flip probabilities differ between the simulator data and the hardware data.
-Most noticeably the theoretical value for $p_{1,1}$ almost doubled during the time span between carrying out the classical simulations and the experiments on quantum hardware.
+In this case as well, the theoretical values for the bit-flip probabilities differ between the simulator data and the hardware data.
+Most noticeably, the theoretical value for $p_{1,1}$ almost doubled during the time span between carrying out the classical simulations and the experiments on quantum hardware.